Update: The 2019 application period has closed. This page will be updated when information regarding the 2020 program is available.

 The Law Enforcement Advancing Data and Science (LEADS) Scholars program supports the professional development and research capacity of mid-career, sworn law enforcement officers dedicated to advancing the police profession through science.

 The LEADS Scholars program grew out of a desire to support and develop the next generation of law enforcement leadership in America.
 In 2014, NIJ partnered with the International Association of Chiefs of Police (IACP) to establish an annual award of 10, three-year scholarships for research-minded law enforcement officers.
-Currently, the RAND Corporation, the Police Executive Research Forum (PERF), and the IACP to support the implementation and development of the LEADS program.
+Currently, the RAND Corporation, partnering with the Police Executive Research Forum (PERF), and the IACP support the implementation and development of the LEADS program.

 NIJ LEADS Scholars are pioneers in the evidence-based policing movement, and present and publish frequently about their research and findings.
 LEADS Scholars have led research projects to test the effectiveness of automatic license plate readers in California, the impact of stress on officers in Ohio, the effectiveness of various patrol vehicle lighting schemes in Connecticut, how to increase gender parity and female retention in police academies, and many other issues.
 With support from the LEADS program, Scholars have used data to answer empirical research questions on body-worn cameras, GPS monitoring of convicted felons, the development of risk assessment tools, and how to integrate high-quality research and evidence-based practices into police academy curricula.

 The intent of the program is two-fold —

 - Strengthen the Scholars as researchers and strengthen the use of research and evidence-based practices in policing